An Improved Physical ZKP for Nonogram and Nonogram Color: Preliminaries

 \subsection{Random Cut}

-Given a sequence of $k$ cards, a \textit{random cut} rearranges the cards by a random cyclic shift, i.e. shifts the cards cyclically to the right by $r$ cards for a uniformly random $r \in \{0,1,...,k-1\}$ unknown to all parties.

-The random cut can be performed in real world by taking turns to apply several \textit{Hindu cuts} to the sequence of cards \cite{hindu}.
+Given a sequence $S$ of $k$ cards, a \textit{random cut} shifts $S$ by a uniformly random cyclic shift unknown to all parties.
+It can be implemented by letting all parties take turns to apply a \textit{Hindu cut} (taking several cards from the bottom of the pile and putting them on the top) to $S$ \cite{hindu}.